mayurirathod40310-art/GenAI_Hackathon_31Jan2026/README.md

 # GenAI_Hackathon_31Jan2026

+This repository contains my solution notebook for the GenAI Internship Hackathon (31 Jan 2026).
-Exploratory data analysis of a food delivery dataset to uncover insights on restaurants, cuisines, customer behavior, and membership-based revenue trends
+The analysis includes exploratory data analysis on a food delivery dataset, covering data loading, merging, and analysis to answer MCQs and numerical questions related to restaurants, cuisines, user behavior, and membership-based revenue trends.